pytorch/torchx/0.1.0rc1/_sources/index.rst.txt

 TorchX
 ==================

-TorchX is an SDK for PyTorch related ML applications.
-It defines a standard struct called :py:class:`torchx.specs.AppDef` that represents the job definition of an application.
+TorchX is an SDK for quickly building and deploying ML applications from R&D to production.
-The AppDef is the common language between :py:mod:`torchx.runner` and :py:mod:`torchx.pipelines` adapters.
+It offers various builtin components that encode MLOps best practices and make advanced features like distributed training and hyperparameter optimization accessible to all.
+Users can get started with TorchX with no added setup cost since it supports popular ML schedulers and pipeline orchestrators that are already widely adopted and deployed in production.

+No two production environments are the same.
+To comply with various use cases, TorchX's core APIs allow tons of customization at well-defined extension points so that even the most unique applications can be serviced without customizing the whole vertical stack.

-**JUST GETTING STARTED?** First learn the :ref:`basic concepts<basics:Basics>` and look at the :ref:`quickstart guide<quickstart:Quickstart>`.
+**GETTING STARTED?** First learn the :ref:`basic concepts<basics:Basics>` and follow the :ref:`quickstart guide<quickstart:Quickstart>`.

 .. image:: torchx_index_diag.png